Oslandia/workshop-3d-itowns/0_Data/3_PointCloud.md

   -------------------------------------------------------
 ```

-Thanks to the previous command, we now know the extent of data, the number of
+With the output of the previous command, we now know the extent of data, the
-points, the available classifications levels and so on.
+number of points, the available classification levels and so on.

 By downloading the full area for Montreal, we have 684 LAZ files.

 ## PDAL and pgpointcloud

-PDAL is an abstraction library wich provides some tools to manipulate point
+PDAL is an abstraction library which provides some tools to manipulate point
 cloud data.
 An important thing to understand in PDAL is the concept of
 *pipeline*.
 In fact, it's a custom processing chain described by a JSON
 file.